cophi-wue/LLpro/doc/MODEL_SELECTION.md

 ![](accplot_new.png)
 Overall F1 scores (for tokens and sentences) or accuracy (otherwise) for all systems at annotation level.
 Data reproduced from [Ortmann, Roussel, Dipper (2019)](#ref-ortmann_evaluating_2019).
 Systems with * were not part of said evaluation and are supplied by own evaluation runs on the same dataset.
 The cells of the final model selection are boxed.

-On the basis of these evaluations, the models selected for the default LLP pipeline are
+On the basis of these evaluations, the models selected for the default LLpro pipeline are

 * Tokenization and Sentence Splitting via **SoMaJo** [(Proisl, Uhrig 2016)](#ref-proisl_somajo_2016):